owieczka/dotfiles-linux-public/README.md

 - Micro Theme
 - fzf-start.sh - to into a tmux popup window and command

+# Tmuxinator

+`tx-start` - alias for great tool `tmuxinator-fzf-start.sh` which allows to start tmux session from project

+`tx` - because `tmuxinator` is too long for me I use `tx` alias

 # Tmux Plugin maganer

 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`